 What are the “pebbles” or powder inside the jar my kit came in?

-Yes.
-We recommend washing it out with plenty of water and allowing it to dry before using it again.
+Yes!
+The tubes must be emptied after use, thoroughly washed out with plenty of water, and allowed to completely dry before using it again.

-How many tests can be performed with each kit?
+How many tests can be performed with each kit (reagent liquid)?

 Beyond the size difference, is there any reason to use the plastic vs. glass bottles?

-- PLASTIC: These bottles are nearly indestructible, seal incredibly well, and are easy to use (they drip easily.)
-Unfortunately, they do not last quite as long as amber glass bottles as they are clear (allowing UV) and are also dissolvable by the testing liquid over time.
+- Pros: These bottles are nearly indestructible, seal incredibly well, and are easy to use (they drip easily).

-- GLASS: These are made from UV blocking amber glass which is more resistant to the testing liquid.
-Glass can last a little bit longer than the plastic version if properly refrigerated.
-As compared to the plastic bottles they are more difficult to open/close and using the built-in dropper can be somewhat irritating at times.
-It helps to tap the bottom of the bottle a little when trying to get a drop out.
+- Cons: Compared to the plastic bottles, they are more difficult to open / close, and the built-in dropper can be more difficult to use.
+It helps to lightly tap the bottom of the bottle when trying to get a drop out.

 Do Bunk Police test kits ever expire?

-We do not recommending using a test kit that is older than one year (even if kept in optimal conditions.)
+We do not recommend using a test kit that is older than one year, even if kept in optimal conditions.

 The expiration dates of our products vary greatly depending on their storage conditions.
-Ideally, they should be tightly sealed, upright, and in the refrigerator / freezer.
-They are also fine if kept at room temperature or in the shade outdoors (avoiding direct sunlight).
-Keep them under 80f if at all possible.
+Ideally, the liquid reagents should be tightly sealed, upright, and kept in the refrigerator / freezer.
+They can also be kept at room temperature, or in the shade outdoors (avoiding direct sunlight), keeping them under 80 degrees fahrenheit, if possible.

-If you leave one inside of a hot car in the summer or sitting out directly underneath of a hot desk lamp all night, then you can expect a significantly shorter lifespan that may not last more than a few days / weeks.
+If the reagents are left inside of a hot car in the summer, or left sitting directly underneath a hot desk lamp all night, you can expect a significantly shorter lifespan.
+Instead of lasting up to a year, the lifespan could be shortened to last only a few days / weeks.

 How can I increase the life of my test kits?

-To increase the life of your kits, keep them upright in the jar that they were shipped in.
-Do not remove the powder inside of the jar as it keeps them dry.
-Keep them in your refrigerator (freezer if possible) or in a cool, dry, place away from direct sunlight.
+To increase the lifespan of your kits, keep the reagent bottles upright in the jar that they were shipped in.
+Do not remove the powder inside of the jar (it keeps them dry).
+Keep them in your refrigerator (freezer, if possible), or in a cool, dry, place, away from direct sunlight.

 Why is my Mandelin liquid yellow / orange?

-The Mandelin spot kit liquid may be translucent orange to opaque yellow in color when purchased / delivered.
+The Mandelin spot kit liquid may be anywhere from translucent orange to opaque yellow in color when purchased / delivered.
 This is normal.
-It should not be green as this indicates expiration due to heat or age.
+It should not be green—this indicates expiration due to heat or age.